2019-2020 Session Highlights

 Small businesses are the heart of California’s economy.
 This year, the State Assembly approved legislation protecting and supporting California’s small business through the economic downturn.
-Bills included low and no-cost loans, investments in small and micro businesses, tax exemptions, and liability protections.
+Bills included low and no-cost loans, investments in small and micro businesses, and tax exemptions.

 From devastating natural disasters to asthma caused by air pollution, the environment impacts us all every day.
 In California, we are doing our part to curb the negative effects of climate change through legislation.
 Thanks to our prioritized investments in green jobs, the reduction of toxic emissions, and the people of California doing their part, we have surpassed our climate goals years ahead of schedule.
 With willfully ignorant policies at the federal level, it's up to California to take the lead and protect our environment for our children, grandchildren and beyond.
 We are up to the challenge.

 The Legislature is fighting hard to protect California’s workers by keeping them safe and securing their benefits.
 In 2020, Members passed legislation to provide paid medical leave to workers who contract COVID-19, as well as providing support by passing bills to assist the thousands on unemployment.
 New rules also require protective gear for frontline workers and update workplace safety requirements.
 The backbone of California’s economy is our workforce and the State Assembly continues to prioritize its needs.